 clean command marks resources for cleaning by setting

 desired.clean=true to the resources.
-Resources marked as such will be removed during the next cleanup step of the
+Resources marked as such will be removed during the

 clean command expects query results (objects) or an array of object IDs to be piped as input.
 Optionally, you can provide a reason for marking the matched resources to be pruned during the next cleanup run.
 The reason is logged and can be useful in reviewing why a particular resource was deleted.